Blosc/JBlosc/README.md

     </dependencies>
 ```

-Replace the `JBLOSC_VERSION` placeholder by the version of JBlosc desired.
+Replace the `JBLOSC_VERSION` placeholder by the desired version.